 If your debt becomes unmanageable, you may decide to file for bankruptcy.
 Under U.S. law, there are different types of bankruptcies modeled for individuals and businesses.
 The Bankruptcy Code is broken down into chapters that describe the processes and qualifications for filing for bankruptcy under different circumstances.

-For consumers, the most common types of bankruptcy are Chapter 7 and Chapter 13.
+.
 In either case, individual debts can be reorganized and repayment timelines can be altered to better suit the consumer’s situation.

 Are there state bankruptcy laws?